-It’s also the first system I am aware of in which each of the speakers features built-in microphones for simplicity of system setup (and voice control).
-Sony’s cutting edge “360 Spatial Sound Mapping” technology [video] allows extreme flexibility in placement of the four speakers within your room [video] while creating the most immersive home theater experience ever offered by an all-in-one HTIB package.
+It’s also the first system in which each of the wireless speakers features built-in microphones for simplicity of system setup (and voice control).
+Sony’s cutting edge “360 Spatial Sound Mapping” technology allows extreme flexibility in placement of the four speakers within your room while creating the most immersive home theater experience ever offered by an all-in-one HTIB package.

-The control box features LAN connectivity, as well as an HDMI input and HDMI output with eARC and support for 8K/60Hz and 4K/120Hz passthrough, and an S-Center output jack for setting up Acoustic Center Sync with one of the following 2021 series of TVs — X95J, A80J, A90J, and Z9J, although the TV’s built-in speakers are not timbre-matched with the HT-A9 speakers.
+The control box features LAN connectivity, as well as an HDMI input and HDMI output with eARC and support for 8K/60Hz and 4K/120Hz passthrough, and an S-Center output jack for setting up Acoustic Center Sync with one of the compatible higher-end Sony television models from 2021 or 2022, although the TV’s built-in speakers are not perfectly timbre-matched with the HT-A9 speakers.

 The larger and better-sounding of the “optional” Sony wireless powered subwoofers is their 16.1″ high, 10.9″ wide, 16.6″ deep, 28.7 pound, 300-watt SA-SW5 [manufacturer’s link] [available at Amazon] which features a front-firing 7″ woofer plus a bottom-mounted passive radiator.
 The smaller, less powerful model is the 15.1″ high, 7.9″ wide, 15.8″ deep, 23.1 pound, 200-watt SA-SW3 [manufacturer’s link] [available at Amazon] which features a 6.3″ driver and is front-ported.